 Located on the southern slope of a mountain is the beautiful Glover Gardens and former

 residence of Scottish merchant Thomas Glover.
-The prime location helps flowers bloom throughout the
+The prime location helps flowers bloom

 year.
 The excellent vantage point also offers a great view of Nagasaki Harbor.

 The gardens were donated to the city of Nagasaki in 1957 and opened to the public.
-Eventually, other
+Eventually,